akaradjov/personal-portfolio-code/README.md

 #### CSS Files:
-Contai
-n responsive styles and animations that enhance the visual impact and user experience of the portfolio.
+Contains responsive styles and animations that enhance the visual impact and user experience of the portfolio.

 #### JavaScript: